 Become Your Own PitMaster

-Hubbyman is the pitmaster in our house!
+Hubbyman is usually the pitmaster in our house!
 He loves getting outside and cooking meat (I think I’ve heard him grunt a few times like Tim Allen).
-Besides reading this post, it’s a good idea to get a couple of really good cookbooks that focus on smoking.
-We’ve been enjoying the series from John McLemore (the CEO of Masterbuilt) called Dadgum That’s Good and Dadgum That’s Good Too!
-These books are great for beginner smokers or those just looking for some new recipes.
+Besides reading this post, it’s a good idea to get a couple of really good cookbooks that focus on smoking (consider this one or this one).
+Both of these books are great for beginner smokers or those just looking for some new recipes.

 Pecan, cherry, mesquite, and hickory woods are often used in smokers.
 Soak wood chips for about 30 minutes, drain, and place in the smoker according to your smoker’s guidelines.
 Adding wood chips often through out the cooking time will impart a wonderful, deep flavor.